Local nursing home workers demand PPE, hazard pay from state

 “We are running out.
 So we need more.
 Gloves, masks, shields, gowns, face shields,” says Vaugn.
 “I hope I get recognized and I hope I get hazard pay for taking care of the sick,” she says.

-Governor Cuomo has said he followed the CDC’s advice on how to handle nursing homes.
-Cuomo said they have to take some responsibility: If they can’t care for patients, homes have to let the state know.
+Gov. Andrew Cuomo has said he followed the CDC’s advice on how to handle nursing homes.
+Cuomo said they have to take some responsibility.
+If they can’t care for patients, homes have to let the state know.